 Then one day I finally went into a mainstream computer store and I asked for a copy of DOS 6.22 because I hadn't been able to find it at the geek meets.
 The guy behind the counter just stared at me in disbelief for a while then he took me by the hand and showed me a new computer running Windows 98.
 I was hooked, - I took that computer home with me I did.
-My very first brand new computer, I got all trembly every time I switched it on my period.
+My very first brand new computer, I got all trembly every time I switched it on like Bonn-o-Tron.
 I did a fair bit of writing and all my psychology papers on that machine.
 A Compaq running an AMD300 processor and 32Mb RAM which swiftly got raised to 128MB.

 After that I went back to building up my own machines again because I'd also discovered Computer games and off the shelf machines just didn't plain cut it.
 These days I run two machines in my computer corner; - a Compaq Presario stuffed full of extra RAM, cooling fans and drives with a powerful Gigabyte Video card with 1 Gig VidRAM and upgraded to a 3.0GHz dual core processor; AND an old IBM server case with a P4 board in it running 2.4GHz which is my Linux machine.
 Server cases are good because they have loads of drive bays and serious level cooling as well as power supplies that could run a small town.
 It was just unfortunate that the old dual processor server board was slower than a single P4 because it was just soooooooo sexy